 However, what usually happens in the houses of regular mortals is that you find conventional toilets and bidets, supported firmly on the ground, with their tanks on their backs and their imposing presence – especially the toilet, which can become the inadvertent focal point of the bathroom.

 Many of us may have been tempted by the stylish photos of suspended toilets, but perhaps due to ignorance of its advantages and disadvantages, we always seem to be left with the conventional.
+But, when it comes to choosing the right toilet, maybe we can move out of our comfort zone, right?

 Advantages of suspended toilets and bidets